 - The collection of information prior to the children starting in a new setting will be in cooperation and partnership with parents/carers, existing staff, receiving staff and, if ageappropriate, with the child. - Discussions and collection of information will focus on the whole child and not just child development or academic achievement. i.e. routines, interests, family unit. - Relevant medical information alongside any additional needs is communicated. - Timescales for transition are variable to meet the individual needs of the child - Other relevant information is shared e.g. social care issues, special educational needs. - Safeguarding information (all compliant with Data Protection Act) will be shared on a 'need to know' basis.
-Where this is to another school the information will be sent separately to the child's school file in line with our Child Protection Policy.
+Where this is to another school the information will be sent separately to the child's school file.
+Information of a safeguarding nature will be sought for incoming pupils from their previous school (see Safeguarding and Child Protection Policy).